Cost of goods sold: What it is and how to calculate COGS

 The LIFO (last in, first out) method

 LIFO assumes the inventory you most recently acquired is sold first.
 This can lead to higher COGS and lower profits during periods of inflation.
-LIFO isn’t permitted under International Financial Reporting Standards (IFRS) cost-accounting principles and many countries outside the United States don’t allow it.
+LIFO isn't permitted under International Financial Reporting Standards (IFRS) cost-accounting principles, which require inventory to be measured at the lower of cost and net realizable value, and for this reason many countries outside the United States don't allow it.

 The average cost method